Reducing car journeys by half by 2030

 Our aim is to reduce car usage to 50 per cent of all journeys by 2030, with 30 per cent using public transport, 10 per cent walking and 10 per cent cycling.

-We will explore the use of financial and other powers to reduce car use.
+We would explore the use of financial and other powers to reduce car use.
 Measures could include restricting parking in city centres, differential road pricing, while recognising the different context in rural communities.
-We will introduce a target for reducing road traffic in Wales, with five-year milestones, as part of the legal requirement to achieve net zero carbon emissions.
+We would introduce a target for reducing road traffic in Wales, with five-year milestones, as part of the legal requirement to achieve net zero carbon emissions.

 M4 Congestion